Why Is Digital Transformation in Manufacturing Falling Behind?

 - Digitally evolving markets are forcing SMBs that want to remain competitive to stay ahead of the digital transformation process.

-- Most industries are capturing benefits from digital transformation, but manufacturing is lagging.
+- Most industries are capturing benefits from implementing digital transformation solutions, but manufacturing is lagging.

 - Manufacturers are neglecting to adopt customer-centric, enterprise-wide digital strategies and continuing to rely on cumbersome, “legacy” systems.